Skip to main content

 Client Secret

-Client Secret of your Snowflake OAuth integration.
+The Client Secret of the Snowflake OAuth integration.
 Generated when creating the security integration.
 Learn more

 Headers